abigailnacional/book-trigger-api/README.md

 # book-trigger-api
 Code for the Book Trigger API project for MLH's Hack Empowered Hackathon.
+[Here is the Devpost page.](https://devpost.com/software/book-trigger-warnings-api)

 # Acknowledgements
 Code for connecting the Flask app to CockroachDB is based off of [this repository](https://github.com/cockroachlabs/example-app-python-sqlalchemy) and [this tutorial](https://www.cockroachlabs.com/docs/stable/build-a-python-app-with-cockroachdb-sqlalchemy.html).